Bioluminescent bacteria

 Bioluminescent bacteria are light-producing bacteria that are predominantly present in sea water, marine sediments, the surface of decomposing fish and in the gut of marine animals.
 While not as common, bacterial bioluminescence is also found in terrestrial and freshwater bacteria.
-These bacteria may be free living (such as Vibrio harveyi) or in symbiosis with animals such as the Hawaiian Bobtail squid (Aliivibrio fischeri) or terrestrial nematodes (Photorhabdus luminescens).
-The host organisms provide these bacteria a safe home and sufficient nutrition.
+Bioluminescent bacteria may be free-living (such as Vibrio harveyi) or in symbiosis with animals such as the Hawaiian Bobtail squid (Aliivibrio fischeri) or terrestrial nematodes (Photorhabdus luminescens).
+The host organisms provide bioluminescent bacteria a safe home and sufficient nutrition.
 In exchange, the hosts use the light produced by the bacteria for camouflage, prey and/or mate attraction.
-Bioluminescent bacteria have evolved symbiotic relationships with other organisms in which both participants benefit close to equally.
-Another possible reason bacteria use luminescence reaction is for quorum sensing, an ability to regulate gene expression in response to bacterial cell density.
+Bioluminescent bacteria have evolved symbiotic relationships with other organisms in which both participants benefit each other equally.
+Bacteria also use luminescence reaction for quorum sensing, an ability to regulate gene expression in response to bacterial cell density.